-If you have been a reader of my blog for a while, you have learned that businesses can register a trademark for a distinctive shape of product or packaging.
+If you have been a reader of my blog for a while, you have learned that businesses can register a trademark for goods related to the distinctive shape of a product or packaging.
 And they can defend that registration by claiming trademark infringement if it seems likely that consumers will confuse one brand for another brand.
 But are similar shape and type of product enough to verify that consumers will be confused?

 Smucker’s is riding a current lawsuit against Gallant Tiger, a small Minneapolis gourmand sandwich maker, on these two points.
 Smucker’s claims that Gallant Tiger is infringing on its Uncrustables by selling a too-similar round, crustless PB&J.